SharpConsoleUI Rendering Pipeline

 • Zero overhead when event not subscribed

-• Event fires after painting, before ANSI conversion (optimal timing)
+• Event fires after painting, before buffer is consumed by the driver (optimal timing)

 • Can use dirty region to minimize processing area